open-mmlab/mmdeploy/docs/en/01-how-to-build/Jetson_docker.md

 ```

 ## TroubleShooting
+update: I solved the problem 3, 4 using sed in docker.
 If you using the jetpack5, it has some question need to solve.
 1. OpenCV problem
   if you find import cv2 wrong, can't find the libpng15.so